S14mx/data-structures-and-algorithms/python/code_challenges/stack_queue_brackets/README.md

 ## Approach & Efficiency

-Time: O(1)  because we will be using 2 separate queues and retrieving first item from one of them with enqueue and dequeue methods that both have O(1) time complexity
+Time: O(n) because we will be iterating through the input string
-Space: O(n) because we will be creating an extra Queue datastructure
+Space: O(n) because we will be creating a new datastructure

 ## Solution